KustomDeveloper/simple-node-api-hw1/README.md

-# simple-node-api-hw1
+# Simple Node API Assignment #1
-SImple node API created for a node masterclass I am taking based on pure javascript/node with no frameworks
+Simple node API created for the node masterclass I am taking based on pure javascript/node with no frameworks